ludexab/chessino/README.md

 ### frontend

-This is the folder containing files for the game play, it contains
+This is the folder containing files for the game play, it contains files that render an interface for a user to interact with the app.

 #